 Most business owners are so busy running their businesses that they don’t have time to think about unlikely events.
-To protect shareholders, boards and management need to make time to think about the causes, frequency, and severity of unusual events.
-These risks include regulatory changes, supplier pressures, natural disasters, cyber-security, key man, and technology risks.
+To protect shareholders and boards, management needs to make time to think about the causes, frequency, and severity of unusual events.
+These may include regulatory changes, supplier pressures, natural disasters, cybersecurity, concentration risks, key man issues, and technology concerns.

-For a business to endure for decades, the leadership needs to expect and plan for the unexpected.
+For a business to endure for decades, leadership must expect and plan for the unexpected.

 Unlike an investment that drives revenue or reduces costs, risk programs are not just about the numbers.
 It is easier to justify an investment when you can measure the benefit.
 It is hard to write a check for something unlikely to happen.
 But that doesn’t mean you should ignore the issue.

 The key drivers of an effective risk management system are risk tolerance and judgment, which vary from person to person.
-A management team may be cohesive and high performing, but that does not mean each person has the same risk tolerance.
+A management team may be cohesive and high-performing, but that does not mean everyone has the same risk tolerance.

-ISO31000 is a standard for the development of a risk management system.
+ISO 31000 is the standard for the development of a risk management system.
 Large organizations require this kind of standardization due to internal challenges and market forces.
 But private companies can benefit from a more practical approach.

-Everyone understands insurance.
-The insurable risks are usually handled by the CFO during the annual review.
+The CFO usually handles the insurable risks during the annual review.
 If there are questions about coverage and deductibles, they may need to go to the board for review.
-As the insurance industry innovates, it offers new products to cover risks that were previously not covered (e.g., reps and warranty insurance or cyber).
+As the insurance industry innovates, it offers new products to cover previously unmentioned risks (reps and warranty insurance, cybersecurity, etc.).

 Functional leaders are likely quick to make a list of what they are worried about.
-There are natural frictions within a management team (e.g., sales vs. production).
+There are often natural frictions within a management team (ex. sales vs. production).
 What are the benefits of having leaders examine each other’s areas?
 Does it provide more insight, or does it trigger challenged relationships?
-In some cases, this can serve as a good team-building exercise and influence how you design the process.
+Sometimes this can serve as a good team-building exercise and influence how you design the process.

-Development is an interactive process, the goal being a substantive working document that is thorough, has the approval of the team, and has feedback from the board.
+Development is an interactive process, the goal being a thorough substantive working document with the team’s approval and feedback from the board.

 The first time through tends to be the most difficult since, in addition to doing the work, you need to figure out how to do it.
-Two or three rounds of development should produce a working document, and then maybe one more round before it goes to the board.
+Two or three rounds of development should produce a working document.
+You might need one more round before it goes to the board.